tidymodels/modelenv/tests/testthat/_snaps/set_new_model.md

       set_env_val(1, NULL)
     Condition
       Error in `set_env_val()`:
-      ! `name` should be a single character value.
+      ! `name` should be a single character value, not a number.